What You Don’t Need for a Newborn (And When You Actually Will)

 See simple black and white flashcards

-While they can be useful later, newborns don’t need structured play setups immediately.
+Play gyms can become useful later on, but most newborns do not need structured play setups immediately.

-You can introduce something like the this when your baby begins to spend short periods awake and alert.
+You can always introduce a good quality play gym later once your baby begins spending slightly longer periods awake and alert.

 A Simple Way to Avoid Overbuying